dimagi/commcare-hq/README.md

 We use bower to manage our javascript dependencies.
 In order to download the required javascript packages, you'll need to run `./manage.py bower install` and install `bower`.
 Follow these steps to install:

-1. Install [npm](https://www.npmjs.com/).
+1. If you do not already have it, install [npm](https://www.npmjs.com/).
 In Ubuntu this is now bundled with NodeJS.
 An up-to-date version is available on the NodeSource repository.

         $ curl -sL https://deb.nodesource.com/setup_5.x | sudo -E bash -
         $ sudo apt-get install -y nodejs